mesg-foundation/engine/docs/api/core.md

 ## ServiceLogs

-ServiceLogs gives logs for all dependencies or one when specified of a service.
+ServiceLogs gives a stream for dependency logs of a service.

 <tabs>
 <tab title="Request">